 Here are a few areas of counseling that the experts from St. Edward's say need more attention.

-The Master of Arts in Counseling (MAC) prepares students to become a Licensed Professional Counselor (LPC), a Licensed Marriage and Family Therapist (LMFT), or both.
+The Master of Arts in Counseling (MAC) prepares students to become a Licensed Professional Counselor (LPC) or a Licensed Marriage and Family Therapist (LMFT).

 The Counseling program is designed to serve students who range in life experiences.
 This is reflective of the community they will ultimately serve.
 Students will be exposed to a variety of approaches for treating mental health, from the latest research on the relationship between neuroscience and mental health to eastern philosophies and treatments that have been practiced for thousands of years.
 Students benefit from an experiential curriculum, accomplished faculty comprised of working mental health professionals and innovative electives, such as art therapy, mindfulness, and dealing with PTSD.

 The MAC is typically completed in about three years, with three semesters a year and two classes per semester for 10 semesters.
 Students can also complete the program in about two years if they elect to take three classes per semester for seven semesters.

 The Clinical Mental Health Counseling track in the MAC program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Learn how two of our students, Emily Roberts and Sam Grimaldo, have benefited from earning Master's in Counseling degrees at St. Edward's University.

 The Center for Counselor Training enables students to simulate real counseling scenarios and analyze their sessions well before their practicum experience.
 See the space.

 For detailed descriptions and timing of courses, please see the Graduate Bulletin (course catalog).